-A few years later, when interviewed by Connie Gaston of the Wichita Eagle and Beacon Newspaper published on July 28, 1968 our mother, Shirley Reynolds, was also an effective communicator when she said, "My family, luckily, has а unique My boys grew up in background.
-Lincoln, Nebraska, where there is a small percentage of Negroes.
+When interviewed by Connie Gaston of the Wichita Eagle and Beacon Newspaper published on July 28, 1968 our mother, Shirley Reynolds was also an effective communicator when she said, "My family, luckily, has a unique background.
+My boys grew up in Lincoln, Nebraska, where there is a small percentage of Negroes.
 They grew up in an integrated world.
-It was difficult for them to adjust to segregated situations."
-That's right, not until attending segregated schools in Wichita, Kansas did my brothers and I realize that White people and Black people did not live together, go to school together, etc. Our mother said, "To our family, people are just people, regardless of race or religion."
+It was difficult for segregated them adjust to situations."
+That's right, not until attending segregated schools Wichita, Kansas did my brothers and I realize that White people and Black people did not live together, go to school together, etc. Our mother said, "To our family, people are just people. regardless of race religion."